Registration and Race Briefing

 - Solo riders must register and pick up race packs by themselves and may be joined by their support driver, however, the support driver may not collect on behalf of the solo rider or any other rider.

 - One team member/rider may register and collect race packs on behalf of other team members from the same team.

 - Support drivers are not allowed to register and collect on behalf of the riders.

 - Go to the designated station for Solo, Two Person and Tandem or 4 Person registrations.

 - Riders and drivers must bring with their signed indemnity document to registration.

 - You will not be allowed to register without your signed indemnity document.
-If you are picking up documentation for team members then you need to present their signed indemnity forms.
+If you are picking up race packs for team members then you need to present their signed indemnity forms.